Land-scarce Hong Kong sees solution in 'underground urbanism' | The Japan Times

 Cities have long put metro rail networks, as well as utilities like sewage and water pipes underground, with several also moving commercial, retail and storage facilities down below to free up space or better handle extreme temperatures.

-In Hong Kong, known for its towering skyscrapers and wooded hills, sky-high home prices have boosted the urgency of maximizing use of underground space.
+In Hong Kong, which is known for both its towering skyscrapers and for its wooded hills, sky-high home prices have boosted the urgency of maximizing use of underground space.

-The government has vowed to create more land for housing, including by building artificial islands.
+The city government has vowed to create more land for housing, including by building artificial islands.

 It is also looking to use underground space for waste treatment, data centers, water reservoirs, power stations, crematoriums and sports facilities.

-The city’s rocky terrain lends itself to cavern development as a “cost-effective alternative” for long-term land supply that offers safety, environmental and security benefits, said Edward Lo, Hong Kong’s chief town planner.
+The city’s rocky terrain lends itself to cavern development as a cost-effective alternative for land supply in the long term, one that offers safety, environmental and security benefits, said Edward Lo, Hong Kong’s chief town planner.

 “Given the lack of land resources in Hong Kong, it has all along been our policy objective to develop underground space,” he added.